LiuYuancheng/ChatGPT_on_CTF/README.md

 ##### Challenge /Question mode which may be easy to be solved by AI

-Currently based on some of our test, we think AI large language models ( ChatGPT )  is quite good to solving the challenge questions with below structure [**Question mode 1**] :
+Currently based on some of our test, we think AI large language models ( ChatGPT )  is quite good to solving the challenge questions with below structure:

+**Challenge Question mode A1**

+If the participant needs know a lot knowledge but only take few steps to solve the challenge ( problem solving is straightforward but need the ability to collect information and integrate knowledges), this kind of the challenge will be easily solved by AI-LLM.
+The question mode graph is shown below:

 ```mermaid
 flowchart TD